radiantearth/stac-browser/README.md

 npm start -- --open --tileSourceTemplate="http://localhost:8000/cog/tiles/{z}/{x}/{y}?url={url}"
 ```

+### useTileLayerAsFallback

+If either `tileSourceTemplate` or `buildTileUrlTemplate` are given server-side rendering of COGs is enabled.
+If server-side rendering should only be used as a fallback for client-side rendering, enable the boolean `useTileLayerAsFallback` option.

 ### tileProxyUrl

 `tileProxyUrl` is very similar to STAC_PROXY_URL, but is only used for asset hrefs passed into the tileSourceTemplate.
 This enables deployment scenarios where the tiler needs to reference a proxy server by a different name, e.g. in a docker-compose setup with linked containers.